Thomas Thornycroft: Biography

 In 1867 Thornycroft was commissioned to make the marble group entitled Commerce for the Albert Memorial in Kensington Gardens in London.
 He chose to depict the allegorical female figure of Commerce as a civilising influence: she is shown standing on a column, encouraging a young merchant who stands at her side, while a crouching figure brings her corn, and another, bearded and wearing a turban, offers a box of jewels.
 George Gilbert Scott, the designer of the memorial thought the concept was "too complicated and artificial".

 Thornycroft also worked on a monumental representation of Boadicea and Her Daughters, exhibiting a "Colossal head of Boadicea, a part of a chariot group now in progress" in 1864.
 A short biography published that year said he had already been working on it "at intervals" for many years.
 The sculpture was not cast in bronze until 1902, 17 years after his death, when it was installed on a plinth on the Victoria Embankment, by Westminster Bridge, London.
 The figures are shown in a chariot with scythed wheels, drawn by two horses.

 He exhibited at the Royal Academy between 1839 and 1874.

 In later life Thornycroft worked with his elder son John Isaac Thornycroft (who was to become a shipbuilder) on designs for steam launches, having, in 1864, purchased land by the Thames at Chiswick to use for boat-building.

 In 1875, together with Mary and another son, Hamo Thornycroft, he designed the Poets' Fountain, near Hyde Park Corner, London.
 Other works by Thornycroft are in the Old Bailey and in Westminster Abbey, London.
+One of his pupils was Thomas Duckett Junior.
 Through his daughter, Teresa, he was the grandfather of the poet Siegfried Sassoon.
 Thornycroft died in Brenchley, Kent, and was buried in Chiswick Old Church, Middlesex.
 His estate was over £11,046.